-“The 2016 update includes all of our CRM services – Dynamics CRM, Parature, from Microsoft, Dynamics Marketing and Microsoft Social Engagement and covers 4 major themes, Productivity, Intelligence, Mobility and Unified Service.”
+“The 2016 update includes all of our CRM services – Dynamics CRM, Parature, from Microsoft, Dynamics Marketing and Microsoft Social Engagement – and covers four major themes: Productivity, Intelligence, Mobility and Unified Service.”
 (Microsoft)

 The sales department will greatly benefit from a large influx of updates and new features in the software.
 Examples of the functionalities CRM 2016 offers are:

-- OneDrive for Business, which allows users to have a consolidated view of documents across SharePoint and Office 365 in context with CRM.
+- OneDrive for Business: This allows users to have a consolidated view of documents across SharePoint and Office 365 in context with CRM

 As customers increasingly research, seek peer recommendations and buy online, marketing tactics have needed to keep pace.
 CRM 2016 has improvements to SMS and Email Marketing services.
 You will be able to create and push campaigns from your mobile devices with only a limited amount of clicks, so marketers can truly go mobile.
 Campaigns can be multi-channel and CRM 2016 provides support both outbound and inbound.
 New features in the email marketing side of things include being able to interact with HTML directly from your inbox.
 This is another way CRM 2016 will increase the productivity of employees, by streamlining key marketing tasks.

-- Interactive Service Hub, which has a modernised design that introduces a multi-stream dashboard as well as a single-stream dashboard.
+- Interactive Service Hub: This has a modernised design that introduces a multi-stream dashboard as well as a single-stream dashboard.

 Microsoft Dynamics CRM 2016 has even included a Guided User Experience which provides online training for employees.
 The guide is tailored so that different job roles have access to specified information relevant to them.
 This ensures employees are well trained and clients will receive the finest service possible.